4 Best Day Trips to San Diego from Los Angeles

 San Diego is one of the most characteristic cities on the West Coast of the United States, so if you have the chance to take some time to explore it at your leisure, I recommend you do so.

-It is a city that will catch your attention for its colonial houses and its historic centre and also for the Latin atmosphere that fills its streets, since the border between San Diego and Tijuana is one of the busiest in the world.
+This city will catch your eye with its colonial houses and historic centre, as well as the Latin atmosphere that fills its streets, as the border between San Diego and Tijuana is one of the busiest in the world.

-I also advise you to check the best time to visit Los Angeles, and if you plan to travel during the summer months or high season, book your tickets in advance as they tend to sell out or can go up in price if you book at the last minute.
+I also recommend checking the best time to visit Los Angeles, and if you plan to travel during the summer or high season, book your tickets in advance as they tend to sell out or can increase in price if you book last minute.

-How much does a tour to San Diego from Los Angeles cost?
+How much does a trip to San Diego from Los Angeles cost?

-The answer will depend on the tour you choose, but full-day tours to San Diego and other cities halfway from Los Angeles cost on average between 175 and 225 euros per person, so they are not particularly cheap.
+The answer will depend on the excursion you choose, but full-day tours to visit San Diego and other cities halfway between Los Angeles cost on average between £150 and £200 per person, so they are not particularly cheap.

-The cheapest option is the self-guided tour, which costs 10 euros per vehicle, not per person, although note that this option will only give you the scheduled navigation for the tour you buy.
+The cheapest option is the self-guided tour, which costs £10 per vehicle, not per person, although bear in mind that with this option you will only have navigation programmed for the tour you purchase.

-If you buy your tours in advance online you can get discounts and if you are travelling with children you can often get reduced rates, although the conditions will depend on each tourist service provider.
+If you buy your excursions in advance online, you can get discounts and, if you are travelling with children, in many cases you can get reduced rates, although the conditions will depend on each tour operator.

-What are the must-see towns on a tour to San Diego from Los Angeles?
+Which towns should I not miss on a trip to San Diego from Los Angeles?

-On the drive from Los Angeles to San Diego you can visit some of the most iconic West Coast sites that are often included on tours, such as Santa Barbara, which is the equivalent of a tour of Hollywood celebrity homes, La Jolla and Coronado Island.
+During the trip from Los Angeles to San Diego, you can visit some of the most iconic sites on the West Coast that are usually included in excursions, such as Santa Barbara, where you can take a tour of Hollywood celebrity homes, La Jolla and Coronado Island.

-In San Diego you can see the city's main sites such as the historic downtown, Balboa Park and the most picturesque neighbourhoods of this Latin bastion on the US-Mexico border.
+In San Diego, you can see the city's main attractions, such as the historic centre, Balboa Park and the most picturesque neighbourhoods of this Latin stronghold on the border between the United States and Mexico.

-Why take a trip to San Diego from Los Angeles?
+Why is it advisable to take a trip to San Diego from Los Angeles?

 Sunset in San Diego| ©Sergei Gussev